tamagossi/clean-code-summary/readme.md

     Chapter 1 - Clean Code
 </h2>

-<h4 id="chapter-1-1">1.
-Why It is Matter</h4>

 Creating a clean code is important, it might help you to add more features in the future easily.
 Have you ever been slowed down by someone else's messy code?
-That's why writing a good code is important
+That's why writing a good code is important.
+So, what is clean code?

-<h4 id="chapter-1-2">2.
-What is Clean Code</h4>

 Clean Code ...
 * is elegant and efficient
 * is simple and direct
 * has meaningful names and is self-documenting